k4wo/tiny-xhr/README.md

-The library's aim is wrap AJAX into ES6 promises and simplify some processes.
+The library's aim is wrap AJAX into ES6 Promise and simplify some processes like converting data and setting proper content type headers, parsing response headers.
+"Tiny-Xhr" takes two arguments, first Object with request details and second it is specified by user and will be given back with response (see below)

 **Main features of "Tiny-Xhr"**:
-* converts data into the appropriate format
+* converting data into the appropriate format
+* setting appropriate content-type headers
+* parsing response
+* parsing response headers

-* sets appropriate headers
+Library automatically sets appropriate headers and convert data to proper format.
-* takes two arguments, first Object with Options, second will be given back with response (see below)

-If "type" is set to "form", data will be converted to FormData, "json" type is converted to JSON and "url" is just encoded.
-There is no needed set manually headers because "Tiny-XHR" is doing it automatically (in case of listed below content types).
-In section "headers" you can insert your headers that will be added to request.

 For simplicity, library has such content types:
-* **form** - multipart/form-data
+* **form** - multipart/form-data, convert data to "FormData"
-* **url** - application/x-www-form-urlencoded
+* **url** - application/x-www-form-urlencoded, data is just encoded
-* **json** - application/json
+* **json** - application/json, data is converted to JSON

-Response it Object with three properties.
+Response is an Object with three properties.
-* **response** - it's just response
+* **response** - it's just response data
-* **headers** - {String} row headers
+* **headers** - {Function} provide parsed headers
 * **data** - data that has been passed as second argument